Cumulocity-IoT/cumulocity-app-builder/README.md

 ![](https://user-images.githubusercontent.com/38696279/72333172-47cec300-36b3-11ea-9abf-1bb29b490a22.png)

 ## What's new?
 * **Widget Catalog:** Now user has ability to install/update runtime widgets directly from Widget Catalog.
-This is single place where user can also find documentation, image preview, widget version and auther details.
+This is single place where user can also find widget details such as documentation, preview, license and author details.
 * **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent runtime widgets.
 * **Dashboard Catalog:** User can search various dashboards.
 * **Cumulocity Version:** Based on Cumulocity 1010.0.8